3milesWind/Vue.js_evolution/README.md

 a suffix you can add to either the v-on directive or the v-model directive to add some functionality inline within the template

-Helps you wirte cleaner code
+Helps you write cleaner code

 1. `ignore the all empty sapce`:         `.trim`